mikkelbu/reading-list/README.md

 ## Books that I want to buy
 * "The Books of Earthsea - The Complete Illustrated Edition" by Ursula K. Le Guin (I've read the first three books a couple of times as a child)
-* Continue "The Expanse" book series by James S. A. Corey
+* "Memory's Legion" by James S. A. Corey
 * ...

 # Books that I've read